Oil3/ML-py-Tools/README.md

-**download_coco_categories.py** - downloads specific classes from the coco dataset, multi-threaded, also creates yolo-format label files for each image (detection.
+**download_coco_categories.py** - downloads specific classes from the coco dataset, multi-threaded, also creates yolo-format label files for each image.
 ![image](https://github.com/user-attachments/assets/33877648-ee9f-423f-9fa8-2103ba61dc1a)
 Interactive as in prompts you what and where with then a progress bar, multi-threaded as in as fast as possible, also runnable for exemple, like `py script.py 0` for class 0 in a newfolder in current directoy, or like `py script.py 1,33,56,57,70 download_path` with specific directory.